Table of Contents

 If you have large blindspots in your knowledge and skill set, for the same incremental effort, you might make a bigger difference by tucking up your greatest weakness (however much you detest it).

 As a student, this applies to preparing for an exam or a job interview.
 When you apply for an RTL job, all serious candidates will be indistinguishably good at RTL.
-What else you can do become factors.
+What else you can do becomes the differentiating factors.
 What you don't suck at might end up making all the difference.

 "It doesn't work."